 Inconsistent discovery process

-All the aspects of the value proposition have to be assessed strategically and in a timely manner.
+All the aspects of the value proposition have to be assessed strategically and on time.
 As a buyer, you need to validate the value proposition.

-Due diligence helps you see the big picture and get into all the details.
-It’s crucial to uncover as many potential pitfalls as possible.
+Standard due diligence helps you see the big picture and get into all the details.
+It’s crucial to uncover as many potential pitfalls as possible during your further due diligence investigation.

-Prepare to walk away from a target.
+Prepare to walk away from a target company when the purchase price assumed prior turns out to be different in reality.
 Many buyers give in to an impulsive competitive desire to win over other bidders.
-So, some cold judgment and clear spending limits will help to avoid this pitfall.
+So, you need to use an exit opportunity with some cold judgment and clear spending limits will help to avoid this pitfall.

 Information security issues